vandadnp/going-deep-with-dart/issue-3-for-loop/issue-3-for-loop-in-dart.md

 - Dart keeps, if possible, both the initial and the upper/lower bound of a `for` loop inside CPU registers, speeding up calculations.
 - Dart doesn't seem to be able to optimize out empty `for` loops with indices!
 But hopefully you're not writing loops that don't do anything!
 - Dart optimizes out non-entry loops as long as conditions are compile-time constants!
+- Dart (at least my version of Dart `2.14.0 ` on the `stable` channel) tends to favor (asm-code wise) the looping over iterables using a traditional `for` loop as opposed to the more modern `for` loop over an iterable!

+## References

+- Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 1: Basic Architecture
+- Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 2 (2A, 2B, 2C & 2D): Instruction Set Reference, A-Z